 Public washrooms with accessibility features are available on the main floor of the Main Building.
 Two extra-large washrooms are available next to the main lobby beyond the enquiry desk, which accommodate the user's own attendant of either gender;

 Notice of disruptions affecting the accessibility of our goods and services will be provided by a telephone call to the affected customers, if possible.
 In addition, the notice will be posted in a prominent place on our premises, on our website and by any other method that is reasonable under the circumstances;

 West Park is not obligated to provide services – such as bed accommodation, changing or washing facilities, meals or parking – to support persons used by our customers.
 Privately hired caregivers are subject to a written agreement, which is available on request.
 The agreement outlines the responsibilities of both the patient/resident or substitute decision maker and the Centre;

 Feedback regarding West Park’s services to people with disabilities can be provided through the Centre-wide concerns resolution process.
-Forms are available from racks by the elevators, or you may call the Concerns Hotline at 416-243-3600 ext.
-2337.
-Other formats are available on request.
+You can send your feedback to Patient Experience in the following ways:

 For more information about accessibility planning at West Park, please contact:

 Accessibility Working Group

 c/o Support Services

 Phone: 416-243-3600, ext.
 2026